glaphire/interview_questions_and_answers/src/php/list.md

     Which constructor will be inherited in class C?

 3. How can you call a method with the same name from parent class inside child class?
+4. How to find second largest number in an unsorted list?
+You can use only one iteration to find it.